 PPSM (PSS and MSP) and employees in the Clerical (CX) bargaining unit are eligible for Spot Awards.
 Represented employees in bargaining units (other than the Clerical bargaining unit) are eligible for HEART awards.

-As of March 13, 2017 twenty six Spot and HEART awards have been distributed.
+As of April 12, 2017 thirty nine Spot and HEART awards (individual and team) have been distributed.
 Congratulations to the recipients!
 Here is what the nominators had to say about the accomplishments of the award recipients:

 Rick crafted a rigorous and creative communications plan in order to promote the 2017 YOU@Haas Engagement Survey.
 His idea of the video series The Many Voices of Haas Engagement aimed to engage the community throughout the time when the survey was open.
 In light of that, he orchestrated short videos featuring various staff members who shared their thoughts on what engagement means/sounds to them.
 Rick sent an email message every weekday that included a video or two, creating a steady drum beat around the survey.
 The Voices of Engagement videos were authentic and ultimately contributed to reaching the highest participation rate we had for an engagement survey - 85%.
 As a result of this rigorous communications plan and high participation rate, the school received robust data and will be well positioned to create an impactful action planning process.